LennartFr/2019-06-29-30-School42/README.md

 1. custom image classifier with Watson Visual Recognition

-1. deploying the custom visual model on IBM Cloud and then use in your applications
+1. deploying the custom visual model on IBM Cloud and then use it in your applications

 1. integrating other Watson cognitive services in your applications.